beltphp/underscore/README.md

 #### `pluck`

-Returns a new array that is the result of retrieving the given property path on each element in the receiver.
+Returns a new array that is the result of retrieving the given property path on each element in the container.

 ```php
 _::create([new User('bob'), new User('alice')])->pluck('username'); // ['bob', 'alice']